-Results for the year and state of affairs at 31 May 2023
+Results for the year and state of affairs at 31 May 2024

-The statement of profit or loss for the financial year ended 31 May 2023 and the statement of financial position at that date are set out on pages 24 and 26 respectively.
-The loss for the financial year amounted to $\leq 291,467$ (31 May 2022: profit of $\leq 13,593$) and net assets at 31 May 2023 were $\leq 9,786,074$ (31 May 2022: $\leq 9,480,803$).
+The statement of profit or loss for the financial year ended 31 May 2024 and the statement of financial position at that date are set out on pages 27 and 29 respectively.
+The loss for the financial year amounted to €237,160 (31 May 2023: loss of €291,467) and net assets at 31 May 2024 were €9,741,609 (31 May 2023: €9,786,074).
 No interim or final dividends have been or are recommended by the Board of Directors.

-The Company is not yet in a production stage and so has no income.
+The Company has not yet brought any of its assets into production and accordingly has no income.
 Consequently, the Company is not expected to report material profits until it disposes of or is able to profitably develop or otherwise turn to account its exploration projects.
 The Directors monitor the activities and performance of the Company on a regular basis and uses both financial and non-financial indicators to assess the Company's performance.
+During the year, the Company raised £250,000 before expenses from an issue of new ordinary shares at a price of £0.025 per share.
+The warrants issued as part of this fundraise created a non-cash liability of €108,510 which was deducted from share premium as a share issue cost.